Andronovo-bit/ReadReceipt/README.md

 - Group items by coordinates and generate a formatted receipt.
 - Handle exceptions and log errors for better debugging and monitoring.

+## Key Features:

+1. **Logging and Error Handling**:
+    - Uses `ILogger` to log informational messages, errors, and the processing steps.
+    - Handles JSON parsing errors and general exceptions gracefully, providing informative error messages.

+2. **Processing Method**:
+    - `ProcessReceiptFromJson(string json)`: Main method that orchestrates the receipt processing, from JSON parsing to returning a structured JSON output of the receipt items.

+3. **Core Functional Steps**:
+    - **Parse JSON**:
+        - `ParseJson(string json)`: Parses the input JSON string into a `JArray`.
+    - **Extract Relevant Items**:
+        - `ExtractRelevantItems(JArray items)`: Filters and extracts necessary information (description and coordinates) from each item in the JSON array.
+    - **Calculate Threshold**:
+        - `CalculateThreshold(JArray items)`: Calculates a dynamic threshold based on the average height of bounding polygons in the receipt items, used for grouping items.
+    - **Group Items by Coordinates**:
+        - `GroupItemsByCoordinates(List<ReceiptItem> extractedItems)`: Groups items by their Y-coordinates based on the calculated threshold, ensuring items on the same line are grouped together.
+    - **Create Receipt from Grouped Items**:
+        - `CreateReceiptFromGroupedItems(Dictionary<double, List<ReceiptItem>> groupedItems)`: Converts the grouped items into a structured receipt format suitable for JSON serialization.

 ## Getting Started

 ### Prerequisites